JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

 It's possible to compile Meso-NH with additionnal libraries like FOREFIRE, RTTOV, ECRAD, MEGAN, OASIS...
 In the following subsections you will find information to compile Meso-NH with these libraries.

-ForeFire runs (external package needed)
+.. _compile_mesonh_with_forefire:

+Wildfire spread (ForeFire)
 -----------------------------------------------------------------------------

 ForeFire is an open-source code for wildland fire spread models.
-The interface to this tool is already compiled in Méso-NH (from version 6.0.0).
+The interface to this tool is already compiled in Meso-NH (from version 6.0.0).

-The |forefire_link| package must be compiled independently of Méso-NH.
+The |forefire_link| package must be compiled independently of Meso-NH.
 It can be cloned with:

 .. code-block:: bash